History of Tibetan Buddhism: Rimé movement (19th century)

 The Rimé movement was a movement involving the Sakya, Kagyu and Nyingma schools of Tibetan Buddhism, along with some Bon scholars.
 Having seen how the Gelug institutions pushed the other traditions into the corners of Tibet's cultural life, Jamyang Khyentse Wangpo (1820–1892) and Jamgön Kongtrül (1813–1899) compiled together the teachings of the Sakya, Kagyu and Nyingma, including many near-extinct teachings.
 Without Khyentse and Kongtrul's collecting and printing of rare works, the suppression of Buddhism by the Communists would have been much more final.
 The Rimé movement is responsible for a number of scriptural compilations, such as the Rinchen Terdzod and the Sheja Dzö.

 Modern history (20th–21st centuries)

 20th century – de facto independence, Chinese occupation, and Tibetan exodus

-In 1912 Tibet became de facto independent again, but was annexed by the Chinese People's republic in 1950.
-In 1959 the 14th Dalai Lama and a great number of clergy fled the country, to settle in India and other neighbouring countries.
-This also started the spread of Tibetan Buddhism to western countries, resulting in worldwide communities of Tibetan Buddhism.
+Following the collapse of the Qing dynasty in 1912, the 13th Dalai Lama, Thubten Gyatso, declared Tibet's de facto independence.
+Tibet maintained its own government, currency, and military, exercising control over its territory until 1951, although it lacked formal international recognition.
+In October 1950, the People's Liberation Army of the newly established People's Republic of China invaded eastern Tibet.
+This led to the signing of the Seventeen Point Agreement in May 1951, which affirmed Chinese sovereignty over Tibet while ostensibly guaranteeing autonomy and religious freedom.

+Tensions escalated over the following years, culminating in a major uprising in Lhasa in March 1959.
+Fearing for his safety, the 14th Dalai Lama, Tenzin Gyatso, fled Tibet on 17 March 1959, disguised as a soldier.
+After a perilous journey across the Himalayas, he reached India on 31 March, where he was granted asylum.
+Subsequently, he established a government-in-exile in Dharamsala.

+The Tibetan diaspora that followed the 1959 uprising led to the global dissemination of Tibetan Buddhism.
+Many high-ranking lamas and monastics resettled in India, Nepal, Bhutan, and Western countries, establishing centers and teaching Tibetan Buddhism to new audiences.
+This period marked the beginning of a significant Western interest in Tibetan Buddhist philosophy and practice.
+The 14th Dalai Lama became an international symbol of peace and Tibetan identity, advocating for nonviolence, human rights, and interfaith dialogue.
+His efforts were recognized in 1989 when he was awarded the Nobel Peace Prize.